Writing tips for IELTS General module

 You can find some examples in the right side-bar of IELTS-blog, under “Writing Practice” (or Click Here) and I will continue to add more links to sample letters there.

-IELTS score - strategic plan
+IELTS score – the strategic plan

 Now, let’s talk about the most important thing - your IELTS score.

-If you know that you need a total average score of 6, you can reach it by getting 5, 6, 6, 7 or 6, 6, 6, 6, or 5, 5, 7, 7 - in number of ways.
+If you know that you need a total average score of 6, you can reach it by getting 5, 6, 6, 7 or 6, 6, 6, 6, or 5, 5, 7, 7 – in a number of ways.
 You should decide which way is the best for you, thinking of your current level of English.
-If you know that Listening is a problem for you, but in Reading you are really good, then aim for 5 in Listening and for 7 in Reading.
+If you know that the Listening test is a problem for you, but in Reading you are really good, then aim for 5 in Listening and for 7 in Reading.

 When I say “aim”, I mean that you need to measure yourself when you are practicing.
 How do you do that?
-Here is a table you can use to convert number of correct answers into IELTS band score, which will give you the approximate band score (actually, for each IELTS test this table is a bit different because of varying level of questions’ difficulty.)
+Here is a table you can use to convert the number of correct answers into an IELTS band score, which will give you the approximate band score (actually, for each IELTS test this table is a bit different because of varying level of questions’ difficulty.)

 General Training Listening